Fortress of Klis: The Klis mosque / church

-Venetian domination
+Venetian rule

 In 1420, the Anjou contender Ladislaus of Naples was defeated and forced to sail away for Naples.
 Upon his departure he sold his "rights" to Dalmatia to the Venetian Republic for the relatively meager sum of 100,000 ducats.
 However, Klis and Klis Fortress remained parts of the Kingdom of Croatia.
 From that time, the Venetians were eager to take control over Klis, as the fortress was one of the region's most important strategic points.

 The Venetians fought for decades before they finally managed to re-take Klis.
-During the Candian War (1645–1669), the Venetians in Dalmatia enjoyed the support of the local population, particularly the Morlachs (Morlacchi).
+During the Fifth Ottoman–Venetian War in Dalmatia (1645–1669), the Venetians enjoyed the support of the local population of Dalmatia, particularly the Morlachs (Morlacchi).
 Venetian commander Leonardo Foscolo seized several forts, retook Novigrad, temporarily captured the Knin Fortress, and managed to compel the garrison of Klis Fortress to surrender.
 At the same time, a month-long siege of the Šibenik Fortress by the Ottomans in August and September failed.

 From 1669, Klis Fortress was in the possession of the Venetians, and it remained so until the fall of the Venetian state.
 The Venetians restored and enlarged the fortress during their rule.
 After another, the seventh war with the Turks from 1714 to 1718, the Venetians were able to advance up to the present Bosnian/Croatian border, taking in the whole Sinjsko Polje and Imotski.
-Thereafter the Turkish menace was laid to rest and Venice had no serious challenge to its authority in Dalmatia, until Napoleon extinguished the republic itself in 1797.
-The border between Christian and Muslim Europe had been moved further east, and the fortress lost its main strategic importance.
-Subsequently, Klis was taken by the Austrians.
+Venice had no serious challenge to its authority in Dalmatia for some time, reducing the importance of the fortress.
+Napoleon's success in the Italian campaigns of the French Revolutionary Wars resulted in the Republic of Venice being partitioned in 1797.
+Subsequently, Klis was taken by the Habsburg Archduchy of Austria as a result of the Treaty of Campo Formio.
+The border between Christian and Muslim Europe had moved further east in this time, and the fortress lost its strategic importance.
+At some point during Austro-Hungarian rule in the 19th century, the military fully abandoned the fortress.
 The last military occupation of Klis Fortress was by Axis powers during World War II.

 Architecture

 Klis Fortress is one of the most valuable surviving examples of defensive architecture in Dalmatia.
-The fortress is a remarkably comprehensive structure with three long rectangular defensive lines, consisting of three defensive stone walls, which are surrounding a central strongpoint, the "Položaj maggiore" at its eastern, highest end.
+The fortress is a remarkably comprehensive structure with three long rectangular defensive lines, consisting of three defensive stone walls, which surround a central strongpoint, the "Položaj maggiore" at its eastern, highest end.
 "Položaj maggiore" or "Grand position" is a mixed Croatian-Italian term, dating from the time when Leonardo Foscolo captured the fortress for the Venetians in 1648.
 At that time, a village started to spread below the ramparts.
 The structures of the fortress are mostly irregular, as they were constructed to suit the natural topography.
-On the hills around Klis, there are several small towers, built by the Turks to keep the fortress under surveillance.
+Several small towers top the hills around Klis, built by the Turks to keep the fortress under surveillance.